bscotch/stitch/docs/gms2-file-structure.md

 + Every resource ends up in a flat file structure inside a per-resource-type root folder.
 + There is one file folder per resource type.
-+ Organization of resource files within each resource folder seems to be unchanged relative to GMS2.2. *Mosty* conists of `type/name/name.yy`, sometimes with additional files of various types.
++ Organization of resource files within each resource folder seems to be unchanged relative to GMS2.2. *Mostly* consists of `type/name/name.yy`, sometimes with additional files of various types.
 + Which folder an asset is in is determined by that asset's `.yy` file via the `"parent"` field.

 Examples: